 Plus, of course Albus also intended to ever-so-slightly redirect Harry’s attention.
 There was no purpose to be served by allowing that particular debriefing session — in OotP — to wander off in pursuit of an unidentified eavesdropper, after all.

 Albus could perhaps have given us a sort-of (but even then not completely) plausible story, claiming that the eavesdropper had only heard the tag end of the Prophecy — which repeated the first part.
 But he didn’t claim that.
-That wouldn’t have matched Snape’s story which had already been told to Voldemort.
+That wouldn’t have matched Snape’s version which had already been told to Voldemort.

 I was sure that the whole contradiction was there for a reason.
 Rowling was giving us a clue.

 After the fact, we seem to be expected to understand that it was no more than yet another hint that Albus Dumbledore tells lies whenever he feels justified in it.
+Which is most disappointing.

 • • • •